 Desert Hot Springs, CA is a bit further out (23 miles from P&H), a bit pricier, but hotels there have hot springs fed pools and hot tubs.
 Try these:

 Desert Hot Springs Spa Hotel.
 Mid century resort with three night minimum.

 El Morocco Inn & Spa.
 Moroccan retreat style.

 First and Always – THANK YOU FOR YOUR SUPPORT.
 We are excited to share this festival with you, but want to set some expectations about respecting property, people, litter and keeping the desert clean.
-This is our first year at Pappy & Harriet’s and we hope to be invited back so we can all enjoy the radness for years to come.
+This is our second year at Pappy & Harriet’s and we hope to be invited back so we can all enjoy the radness for years to come.
 While we hate “rules” we simply ask you to please treat the desert and the grounds, buildings, bar, furniture and other patrons with respect.
 Here are some expectations…

 The fire danger is HIGH.
 All of the old buildings you see in Pioneertown are made from century-old wood.
 And while the desert may look sparse, there is shrubbery and the brush will light up.
 That means you should put your cigarettes out completely and dispose of them in trash cans or ash trays.

 Be mindful of how you treat this beautiful, desert landscape.
 Don’t drop or litter any trash on the ground because someone else will have to chase it down and pick it up.
 It’s generally windy in the desert and any trash you drop will blow away and become litter for years and years in the wild.
 We intend to leave this place as we found it and we need everyone to do their part.